 SCUC is grateful and proud to be a military-connected school district, with approximately 40 percent of its enrollment tied to current or former military veterans.
 We express our deepest thanks for those who volunteer to serve to keep our nation safe and free.

-7 days ago, SCUC Communications
+5 months ago, SCUC Communications

 Thank you for your service!